The Best Australian Rules Betting Sites

 Which Team Will Win

 A very easy and straightforward bet that almost all of us have used in the past.
 For this bet, you are just predicting which team will win.
 For this type of bet, there will only be one of three outcomes.
 Either the home team wins, the away team win or the game ends in a draw.
 An alternative that is available at live Australian Rules betting sites is to include the draw with your prediction.
 So, for example, you can bet that it will either be a home win or a draw, you could alternatively pick the away win or a draw.
-The odds for this prediction will be lower than if you went just for the win, but it does provide insurance will is useful.
+The odds for this prediction are lower than if you went just for the win, but it does provide insurance will is useful.

 Total Number of Goals

 Unlike football games on our shores, Australian Rules games can be high scoring affairs, so this makes the over and under market is a very popular bet and the basic principle is the same as for other sports such as football.
-The bookmaker will set a total figure for the game, and you decide if the score at the end of the game will be above or below this target.
+The bookmaker sets a total figure for the game, and you decide if the score at the end of the game will be above or below this target.
 What makes the bet simple is that the bookie sets a target that cannot be made, for example, 54.5.
 Therefore, these bets produce either a win or a loss.

 Margin of Victory